isabella232/media-analytics.en-1/help/sdk-implement/track-ads/track-ads-chromecast.md

 >[!IMPORTANT]
 >
 >The following instructions provide guidance for implementation using the 2.x SDKs.
-If you are implementing a 1.x version of the SDK, you can download 1.x Developers Guides here: [Download SDKs](../../sdk-implement/download-sdks.md).
+If you are implementing a 1.x version of the SDK, you can download 1.x Developers Guides here: [Download SDKs.](../../sdk-implement/download-sdks.md)

-## Implement {#section_83E0F9406A7743E3B57405D4CDA66F68}

-**Ad tracking constants:**
+## Ad tracking constants

 |  Constant name  | Description&nbsp;&nbsp;  |
 |---|---|